 Australia's longest river, the Murray, winds through South Australia from its source near the ski slopes in the Australian Alps, and drains into lakes near the river mouth, before emptying into the Southern Ocean near the waterbird-rich lagoons of the Coorong.
 Explore the river on a traditional paddle-steamer or houseboat from the historic riverboat town of Mannum.
 In the Riverland region you'll also find a range of wineries, craft breweries and distilleries to explore.
 Stretching eastwards from the Coorong to the border with Victoria is the Limestone Coast, another idyllic area of beautiful beaches and vineyards.

 South Australia is one of the world's premier wine producing areas, and there are more than 200 wineries within a short drive of Adelaide.
 The state is home to 18 major winemaking regions and Australia's most iconic wine, Penfolds Grange.
 Just 20 minutes by car from the centre of Adelaide is the cool-climate grape growing area of the Adelaide Hills, where early German settlers influenced the food and architecture in historic towns such as Hahndorf.
-The most famous wine area is the Barossa, an hour's drive north-east of Adelaide.
+The most famous wine area is the Barossa, a one-hour drive north-east of Adelaide.
 It's known for its five-star retreats, great food, high quality wines and old stone cottages.
 Make sure you leave time to discover other South Australian wine regions too, including the Clare Valley, McLaren Vale, the Coonawarra and Eden Valley.
 And don't miss the wildlife haven of Kangaroo Island.

 Soak up the scenic coastlines

 The South Australian coastline combines dramatic clifftop scenery and remote surfing and fishing spots with popular beaches and a sparkling green sea that jumps with dolphins and whales.
-North-west of Adelaide is the Yorke Peninsula, where blue swimmer crabs, scallops and crayfish are on the menu.
-Also to the north-west is the Eyre Peninsula, with its ancient ranges, wild seas and calm bays.
+Northwest of Adelaide is the Yorke Peninsula, where blue swimmer crabs, scallops and crayfish are on the menu.
+Also to the northwest is the Eyre Peninsula, with its ancient ranges, wild seas and calm bays.
 It's another seafood hot spot, and seaside restaurants in Ceduna and Port Lincoln serve up abalone, Spencer Gulf prawns and Coffin Bay oysters.
 Fancy an adrenaline-pumping experience?
 Book a cage dive and come face to face with great white sharks.
 To the south of Adelaide is the Fleurieu Peninsula, where orchards, dairy pastures and vineyards head towards the sea and a string of popular beaches.

 Make your trip happen